miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 (e.g. ``do_package_write_ipk`` for IPK packages).
 See the ":ref:`ref-tasks-package_write_deb`",
 ":ref:`ref-tasks-package_write_ipk`",
+":ref:`ref-tasks-package_write_rpm`",
 and
-":ref:`ref-tasks-package_write_rpm`"
+":ref:`ref-tasks-package_write_tar`"
 sections in the Yocto Project Reference Manual for additional information.
-As an example, consider a scenario where an IPK packaging manager is being used and there is package architecture support for both i586 and qemux86.
+As an example, consider a scenario where an IPK packaging manager is being used and package architecture support for both i586 and qemux86 exist.
 Packages for the i586 architecture are placed in ``build/tmp/deploy/ipk/i586``, while packages for the qemux86 architecture are placed in ``build/tmp/deploy/ipk/qemux86``.